Last updated April 1st, 2025

 Brick and integration configurations

-The Web Application stores mods you create so that you can access them on any browser.
+The Web Application stores the definitions of mods you create so that you can access them on any browser.
 Additionally, it stores any brick and integration configurations you choose to make public or share with your team.

 Error telemetry